 Jaya Pelupessy (b.
 1989, NL) uses photography to investigate the medium’s status.
 Central to his work are the processes that lead to autonomous images; an examination of to what extent the process itself and the visibility of that process strengthens, invalidates, or delivers new autonomous images.
 Countless ‘loops’ within his own work emerge, within which reproductions are again reproduced.
 Typical of Pelupessy’s working method is that the creative process is always evident in the finished product.
 His work is in the collections at FOAM Amsterdam, the Centraal Museum Utrecht, the Netherlands Photo Museum, the Tropenmuseum Amsterdam, the Steenbergen Collection, Amsterdam UMC Collection, the Eneco Collection, the HKU Collection and in various private collections.

 In Flatten Image (2019), Pelupessy examines the authenticity and value of reproduction.
-In a constant stream of images, the photographic print itself has become less valuable, and digital manipulations more common.
+In a constant stream of images, the photographic print becomes less valuable, and digital manipulations more common.
 By reintegrating these manipulations into an almost tangible and unique photographic process, the photographic print becomes a unique object again.
-Looking like layered collages, the works from this series are in fact direct photographs on light-sensitive paper, made with in-camera interventions.
+Looking like layered collages, these works are in fact direct photographs on light-sensitive paper, made with in-camera interventions.

 The Studio Sculptures (2017) is a site-specific project divided into four chapters, shown at four different locations at different times: Galerie Caroline O’Breen, Art Rotterdam, Unfair Amsterdam, and Foam Talent in New York.
 In The Studio Sculptures, Pelupessy continues his exploration into the field of reproduction and takes it a step further into the physical object.
 For more about this series, click here

 Click here for a CV